box/box-python-sdk-gen/docs/file_classifications.md

 ### Arguments

 - file_id `str`
   - The unique identifier that represents a file.
 The ID for any file can be determined by visiting a file in the web application and copying the ID from the URL.
-For example, for the URL &#x60;https://*.app.box.com/files/123&#x60; the &#x60;file_id&#x60; is &#x60;123&#x60;.
+For example, for the URL `https://*.app.box.com/files/123` the `file_id` is `123`.
+Example: "12345"
-  - Used as `file_id` in path `path` of the API call
-- request_body `CreateFileMetadataEnterpriseSecurityClassificationRequestBodyArg`
-  - Used as requestBody for the API call
-- headers `CreateFileMetadataEnterpriseSecurityClassificationHeadersArg`
+- box_security_classification_key `Optional[str]`
+  - The name of the classification to apply to this file.
+To list the available classifications in an enterprise, use the classification API to retrieve the [classification template](e://get_metadata_templates_enterprise_securityClassification-6VMVochwUWo_schema) which lists all available classification keys.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns